 Which would you rather visit?
 Dublin or Belfast?
 Share what you love about each city in the comments below.

-Famous Bars in Ireland – The Best Traditional Irish Pubs| Arthur Guinness: The Man Behind the World’s Most Famous Beer| Reasons to visit Ireland; From Medieval Castle’s to Enchanting Landscapes
+Still deciding between Dublin or Belfast?
+Check out Famous Bars in Ireland – The Best Traditional Irish Pubs| Arthur Guinness: The Man Behind the World’s Most Famous Beer| Reasons to visit Ireland; From Medieval Castle’s to Enchanting Landscapes

 Our video guides on our official YouTube channel are quite enjoyable!